axel05869/One-Piece-stream/README.md

 </p>

 ## HOW TO USE
-1. Install [Python](https://www.python.org/downloads/) make sure to check "add to PATH" in installation prompt
+1. Install [Python](https://www.python.org/downloads/) make sure to check "add python to PATH" in installation prompt
 2. Open CMD and type:
     ```
     pip install bs4